Premises at SOL

 There are silent reading rooms on the 2nd and 3rd floors of the Library’s Reading House.
 N.B.
 The entrance to the Reading House is can be reached via the 2nd floor of the Library.
 Alternatively, there are study areas on all floors of the Library building, as well as on the ‘balconies’ next to the atrium and in the entrance to the Absalon Building.
-As a registered student at the Joint Faculties of Humanities and Theology, you may also book group rooms.
+As a registered student at the Joint Faculties of Humanities and Theology, you may also book meeting rooms.
 To do this, please contact the reception at SOL.

 Since the student kitchenette is the student's concern, the Humanities and Theology Students' Union has drawn up the following guidelines: